Braves vs. Mariners Player Props Betting Odds

-Ronald Acuna Jr. and Ty France are two of the players with prop bets for the taking when the Atlanta Braves and the Seattle Mariners square off at Truist Park on Friday (first pitch at 7:20 PM ET).
+Ty France and Ronald Acuna Jr. are among the players with prop bets available when the Seattle Mariners and the Atlanta Braves play at Truist Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!